Roger-luo/FromFile.jl/README.md

 One proposal was to ignore the source file's location and use the current module's name to perform lookup wrt the source root of the package; i.e. to look in `src/B/D.jl` when encountering `import "D.jl"` within the module `B`.
 However this lacks the required expressivity, as it can only express trees, not DAGs.

 One proposal was to locate things in `Base.__toplevel__` rather than `PackageName.__toplevel__`.
 However this doesn't play well with static compilation.

+One proposal was to use the syntax `import "../folder/file.jl": myobj1, myobj2`.
+However this make it seem like `import "../folder/file.jl"` should also be valid, which it is not.
+(As we don't want to enforce a file<->module equivalence.)

+One proposal was to use the syntax `from ..folder.file import myobj1, myobj2`.
+However the current syntax better supports getting the file from an arbitrary URI.